Everything you need to know about COVID-19 testing

 The data gained from both antibody testing and PCR testing can tell us more about how the virus behaves and the dangers it poses for various sections of the community.

-As well as helping contain the virus, effective and widespread PCR testing can help the medical profession understand risk factors of the disease overtime, enabling them to be more proactive in their treatment.
-[6]From an epidemiological point of view, it can help identify whether social distancing measures, such as closing schools or public transport are having a positive effect.
+As well as helping contain the virus, effective and widespread PCR testing can help the medical profession understand the risk factors of the disease over time, enabling them to be more proactive in their treatment.
+[4]From an epidemiological point of view, it can help identify whether social distancing measures, such as closing schools or public transport are having a positive effect.

 References